Creates New Regulatory Program with a Release-Based Approach to Remediation

 Once the new program is effective, investigation and remediation obligations will no longer be tied specifically to property conveyances and singled-out types of properties.
 Instead the obligation on all persons will be to clean-up contamination if and when they discover it.
 Importantly, such “discovery” must be based on new information gathered after the effective date of the new program.

 While much detail will be fleshed out in the coming regulations, HB 7001 will significantly alter environmental remediation obligations in the State – property owners will no longer have to “prove the negative” (that there is no pollution) with burdensome and costly site-wide investigations that often-times yield limited environmental benefit; instead the focus of remediation efforts will be release-specific, which is expected to increase overall clean-ups in the State.

 The new law provides certain guidance for the official regulations, which at a minimum will include tiers and time-frames for reporting, uniform remediation standards with risk-based alternatives, supervision and verification requirements, and program fees.
 The law also includes violations/non-compliance provisions, penalties, and CT DEEP audit requirements.
 The new law further created a working group made of representatives of diverse sectors of the governmental, regulated, and environmental communities, to assist in formulating program regulations.

 Separately, the bill also makes several changes to the Transfer Act that are aimed at clarifying provisions or reducing unintended burdens of the law on the regulated community while it remains in effect.
 These changes follow a round of revisions made last year, and include modifications to certain exemptions from the act and applicability to condominiums and multi-tenanted properties.

-Please contact one of the members of our Environmental group if you would like additional information or need advice about these significant developments.
+Please contact our Environmental group if you would like additional information or need advice about these significant developments.